NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ## Step 6: Spawn a Cone

 We know how to spawn a cube but there are still some other Meshs we can spawn, for example a cone.
 Well how can we spawn a cone?
-Let's first start with getting another button that is separate from `Spawn Cube`.
+Let's first start by creating another button.
 This time we will call it `Spawn Cone`.

 ### Step 6.1: Add a Button